How Do Wind Turbines Work?

-When the wind turbine blades are turned by the wind, it converts the energy of this wind into mechanical energy.
+When the wind turns the wind turbine blades, it converts this wind’s energy into mechanical energy.
 Then the generator converts this mechanical energy into electric power to power homes, offices, and every other place.

-During the 1st century AD Hero of Alexandria created the wind-driven wheel used to power a machine.
-By 7th to the 9th century, the windmills were used in the Sistan region of Iran to grind corn, flour, and pump water.
-And by 1000 AD the windmills were used for pumping seawater to make salt in China and Sicily.
+During the 1st century AD, Hero of Alexandria created the wind-driven wheel used to power a machine.
+By the 7th to the 9th century, people in Iran’s Sistan region used the windmills to grind corn, flour and pump water.
+And by 1000 AD, people in China and Sicily used the windmills for pumping seawater to make salt.

-The vertical windmills were used in 1180 in Northwestern Europe for grinding flour.
-But the first known wind turbine used for producing electricity was built in 1887 in Scotland by Prof James Blyth.
-It was used to charge accumulators to power the lighting in the cottage at Marykirk in Kincardineshire.
+People from Northwestern Europe used vertical windmills in 1180, for grinding flour.
+But Prof James Blyth built the first known wind turbine used for producing electricity in 1887, in Scotland.
+At Marykirk in Kincardineshire, they used it to charge accumulators to power the lighting in the cottage.

-In 1888 Charles Brush built the first US wind turbine for electricity and it was used to provide electricity for his mansion in Ohio.
+In 1888 Charles Brush built the first US wind turbine for electricity and used it to provide electricity for his mansion in Ohio.

 Approximately 2500 windmills with a combined peak power capacity of 30 MW were used in 1900 for mechanical purposes such as grinding grain and pumping water.
 Georges Jean Marie Darrieus designed the vertical axis wind turbine in 1931.
-It is still used today for niche applications such as on boats.
+People still use it today for niche applications, such as on boats.

-Also, the horizontal axis wind turbine was built in Yalta and it has a 100 KW of capacity, a 32-meter high tower, and a 32% load factor.
-The first megawatt-size wind turbine was connected to a local electrical distribution grid in 1941 and it had blades of 75 feet in length.
+The horizontal axis wind turbine was also built in Yalta, and it has a 100 KW of capacity, a 32-meter high tower, and a 32% load factor.
+The first megawatt-size wind turbine was connected to a local electrical distribution grid in 1941, and it had blades of 75 feet in length.

-In 1975 the NASA developed a utility-scale wind turbine which included steel tube towers, variable speed generators, composite blade materials, partial-span pitch control, aerodynamic, structural, and acoustic engineering design capabilities.
+In 1975 the NASA developed a utility-scale wind turbine, including steel tube towers, variable speed generators, composite blade materials, partial-span pitch control, aerodynamic, structural, and acoustic engineering design capabilities.

 The world’s first multi-megawatt wind turbine was produced in 1978 by Tvind school teachers and students, and it is still running today.
-During 1980 in New England, the first modern wind farm was constructed, and that included 20 wind turbines.
+During 1980 in New England, the first modern wind farm was constructed, including 20 wind turbines.

-The first onshore wind farm was constructed in 1991 in Cornwall and that included 10 wind farms that produce electricity for approximately 2700 homes.
+The first onshore wind farm was constructed in 1991 in Cornwall, and that included 10 wind farms that produced electricity for approximately 2700 homes.